deepankarkotnala/deepankarkotnala.github.io/README.md

+### Visit [https://deepankarkotnala.github.io](https://deepankarkotnala.github.io/) to have a look at my professional webpage.

-### Visit [https://deepankarkotnala.github.io/](https://deepankarkotnala.github.io/) to have a look at my online portfolio.
+#### Visit [https://deepankarkotnala.github.io/portfolio](https://deepankarkotnala.github.io/) to have a look at my online portfolio.

 Best viewed on a tablet, laptop or desktop.